Japan House

 • price 1 of 4

-You got to some places to set the mood, and others purely for the quality of the food.
+Why we love it: You go to some places to set the mood, and others purely for the quality of the food.
 Sushi Show is wholeheartedly in the latter camp.
 The Shoreditch branch, unlike the original Camden Passage location, feels a little bit more inviting, and less like a shop made for takeaway.
-What Sushi Show lacks in ambiance it makes up for in its mission to bring high-quality and affordable sushi to Londoners.
-Whether you eat in or have it to go, is up to you.
+What Sushi Show lacks in ambiance it makes up for in its mission to bring excellent and affordable sushi to Londoners.
 Set up by Kaz Tateishi, a fish supplier, the dining experience at Sushi Show evokes the feeling of cutting out the middleman and shopping wholesale.
 It’s fine dining but without the pomp and pretence.
 It has the added benefit of stocking a selection of snacks and condiments, like a mini conbini-style grocery shop, ideal for those who want to combine a meal out with running a couple of errands.

 • Japanese